Brewarrina

-Brewarrina (pronounced bree-warren-ah; locally known as "Bre") is a town in north-west New South Wales, Australia on the banks of the Barwon River in Brewarrina Shire.
-It is 96 km east of Bourke and west of Walgett on the Kamilaroi Highway, and 787 km from Sydney.
-The population of Brewarrina in 2021 was 743.
-Other towns and villages in the Brewarrina district include: Goodooga, Gongolgon, Weilmoringle, and Angledool.
+Brewarrina (pronounced bree‑warren‑ah; locally known as “Bre”) is a town in north‑west New South Wales, Australia, situated on the Barwon River within Brewarrina Shire.
+Located 96 km (60 miles) east of Bourke and 787 km (490 miles) north‑west of Sydney, it had a population of 743 at the 2021 census.
+The town serves as a regional centre for surrounding communities including Goodooga, Gongolgon, Weilmoringle and Angledool.